awsdocs/aws-sam-developer-guide/doc_source/sam-property-httpapi-httpapiauth.md

 *Additional notes*: AWS SAM adds the authorizers to the OpenAPI definition\.

  `DefaultAuthorizer`   <a name="sam-httpapi-httpapiauth-defaultauthorizer"></a>
 Specify the default authorizer to use for authorizing API calls to your API Gateway API\.
+You can specify `AWS_IAM` as a default authorizer if `EnableIamAuthorizer` is set to `true`\.
+Otherwise, specify an authorizer that you've defined in `Authorizers`\.
 *Type*: String
 *Required*: No
 *Default*: None
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

+ `EnableIamAuthorizer`   <a name="sam-httpapi-httpapiauth-enableiamauthorizer"></a>
+Specify whether to use IAM authorization for the API route\.
+*Type*: Boolean
+*Required*: No
 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

 ## Examples<a name="sam-property-httpapi-httpapiauth--examples"></a>